30% off sitewide, plus 2 free Cloud Pillows with mattress purchase

 White Glove delivery from Leesa includes both mattress setup and old mattress removal.
 It costs $150 but is not available in all areas.

 Many customers are accustomed to lying down on a mattress in a showroom before making their purchase, but online mattress companies take a different approach.
 Instead of relying on a few minutes in a store to try a mattress, these companies let customers use their bed in their own home with the ability to return it for a full refund if they decide it’s not right for them.

 This return policy is known as a sleep trial, and many shoppers find that it’s the most effective test of whether a mattress lives up to their expectations.
 The standard sleep trial is 100 nights.
 If the customer asks for a return, the company normally either picks up the mattress or helps find a local site for donation.

-Bear provides its customers with a 100-night sleep trial.
-Before making a return, you are required to keep the mattress for 30 nights so that your body can adjust to it and you can give it a fair evaluation.
-Full refunds are provided to customers who decide to return the mattress.
+Bear provides its customers with a 120-night sleep trial.
+Full refunds are provided to customers who decide to return the mattress, though Bear requires an initial 30-night break-in period.
 White Glove delivery charges are not refundable.